Wade E Taylor

 “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me.”
 Revelation 3:20

-This call is to the individual who will respond to His voice.
+This call is to the individual, who is willing to come apart from religious activity and respond to His voice.

 “But you, when you pray, enter into your closet, and when you have shut your door, pray to your Father which is in secret; and your Father which sees in secret shall reward you openly.”
 Matthew 6:6

 Those who are dissatisfied with their present spiritual experience and are seeking something more are being drawn aside into His presence.
 In spite of the famine, the Lord is present, waiting with His reward.

 A similar call to turn aside had a vital part in the preparation of Moses to deliver the Lord’s people who were in bondage to the world system of their day.

 Moses understood that he was called to bring deliverance to the children of Israel, but this alone did not qualify him.
 He had sought to accomplish the will of God with his own ability and understanding, but had utterly failed, and as a result, fled into the wilderness.